conveyGmbH/LSMobileCDV_www/README.md

 # LSMobile - LeadSuccess Mobile App

 Cordova-based mobile app for the LeadSuccess lead management platform.
-Targets iOS and Android.
-(And Windows-app?)
+Targets iOS and Android, Windows / Electron port unfinished.

 **Note:** The `platforms/` and `plugins/` folders are generated automatically and are gitignored.
 Never edit them directly.

+**Note:** DO NOT switch to this branch from a branch that tracks only the www (content) directory - Switching back will introduce residual files and contamination of the other branch.
+Instead, do a fresh clone of this branch.

 ## Prerequisites